helping good parents become great parents

 No child needs more than three rules to thrive.

-All house rules should apply to all the people living in the house, whatever their ages, or it's just a way to oppress children.
+All house rules should apply to all the people living in the house, whatever their ages, or rules are just a way to oppress children.

 Wasting a child's time is no less reprehensible than wasting anyone else's time.